 Today many regular brick-and-mortar banks in the UK offer euro accounts.
 There are newer banks, foreign exchange companies and FinTech companies that now compete with traditional banks.
 These “challenger” options may offer a more attractive alternative to your high street bank with lower fees and charges.

 If you opt to stick with a traditional bank then enquire at your local bank where you have an existing account.
-Many of the traditional banks will only offer euro accounts to preexisting customers.
+Many of the traditional banks will only offer Euro accounts to preexisting customers.
 Other banks may have certain conditions that you have to meet in order to open a euro account.
 For example you may be required to maintain a minimum balance or show proof of a steady income above a minimum income threshold.

-Advantages of an Euro Bank Account Online
+Advantages of a Euro Bank Account Online

 - Maintain an account with a euro balance